openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/eliminating_pii.rst

 EdX site learners receive email messages that contain information about the courses they are taking.
 An email address is required for every edX learner profile.
-Because email addresses may be personally identifying, you might choose to supply an alias email address for learners who use third-party authentication.
+Because email addresses can be personally identifying, you might choose to supply an alias email address for learners who use third-party authentication.